ivikramsahu/Big-O-notation/README.md

 **Horrible case 1:**

-Calculating Factorial of a particular number is always a o(n!) time

-*note : Any algorithm that calculates all permutation of a given array is O(N!).
+Any algorithm that calculates all permutation of a given array is O(N!).

 ```java
 void nFacRuntimeFunc(int n) {